Online Resource Allocation with Cancellations: Introduction

-Motivated by the above paradigm, we investigate the problem of \emph{online resource allocations with buyback}.
-Existing work has mainly focused on single-resource scenarios~\citep{GKP-08, BHK-09}, but modern applications involve richer environments with multiple resources of different types (e.g., servers with varying computational power).
-The objective is to find a \emph{matching} between demand and supply.
-We model this as an edge-weighted online bipartite matching problem, where online nodes arrive sequentially and reveal their edge-weights to the offline side~\citep{KVV-90, FKMMP-09}.
-The decision maker must determine how to match each arriving online node to offline nodes (with capacity constraints) either fractionally or integrally.
-The decision maker is allowed to allocate more than the capacity to an offline node, but should revoke the overbooked allocations by paying a buyback cost.
-We consider a simple linear model where the buyback cost is a non-negative constant $f$ times the pre-allocated reward.\footnote{The modeling choice of the fixed linear compensation scheme is partially motivated by applications in which buyback contracts cannot be personalized and should have simple and interpretable forms.
-More complicated compensation schemes are still interesting to be studied, but are not captured by our simple model.}
+\textbf{Problem statement \& model:} \revcolor{Motivated by the above discussion, we initiate the study of \emph{two-sided online resource allocation with costly cancellations} under the buyback model.} Unlike previous studies that focused mainly on \emph{single-resource environments}~\citep{BHK-09,AK-09}---similar to the single-leg revenue management problem---our work addresses complex \emph{matching environments} with multiple resources, reflecting realistic settings with multiple advertisers or service providers.
+In our base model, the nodes on the online side of a bipartite graph arrive one by one (which are demands or requests), revealing their matching weights (or rewards) to the set of offline nodes (which are supply or resources) upon arrival~\citep{KVV-90, FKMMP-09}.
+The decision maker must determine how to match each arriving online node to offline nodes with capacity constraints either fractionally or integrally.
+She is allowed to allocate more than the capacity to an offline node, but must revoke the excess allocations by paying the buyback cost given the buyback factor $\buybackcost$. \revcolor{Importantly, this way of cancellations is equivalent to an alternative online procedure in which past allocations can be revoked greedily online by discarding the smallest weight.}

-The decision maker's goal is to maximize the total weight of the matching minus the buyback cost at the end.
-Our focus is on developing robust online algorithms to handle non-stationary demand arrivals, motivated in part by relevant applications.
-Building on the seminal work of \cite{KVV-90} in the computer science literature and \cite{BQ-09} in the revenue management literature, we adopt a framework that considers adversarial arrival for the online nodes.
-Parameterizing the problem by the \emph{buyback factor $f$}, we measure the performance of our online algorithms by their competitive ratio, which is the worst-case ratio of the objective of an omniscient offline benchmark to that of the algorithm.
-We then ask the following research questions:
+Given this model, the decision maker aims to find an online matching (fractional or integral) that maximizes the total weight of the final assignments minus $\buybackcost$ times the buyback cost.
+Our goal is to develop robust online algorithms capable of handling non-stationary arrivals.
+Building upon the seminal work of \cite{KVV-90} from the computer science literature and \cite{BQ-09} from the revenue management literature, we consider a framework with adversarial online arrivals.\footnote{We primarily focus on deterministic (fractional or integral) algorithms, without distinguishing between adaptive and oblivious adversaries.} By parameterizing the problem with the buyback factor $\buybackcost$, we measure the performance of our online algorithms using the competitive ratio, defined as the worst-case ratio of the optimal offline objective (an omniscient benchmark) to that achieved by the online algorithm.
+Specifically, we ask the following research questions: